DJF3/Webex-Message-space-archiver/README.md

 - PERFORMANCE: report displayed based on variable printPerformanceReport=False in script  (v18b7)
 - NAVIGATE: add floating "back to top" button   (v18b3)
 - STATS: When not downloading files, it will provide stats for files AND images. (v18b3)
+- NOTIFY: spaceId not set: explain what they can do: run with search parameter!   (v19)
 - NOTIFY: When the script is ready, it beeps once    (v18b3)
 - FOLDERS: will be created AFTER messages/members have been retrieved.
 ERROR?
 No folders created.   (v18b8)
 - FOLDER: If a folder exists, it will add a number '-01', '-02' instead of '-1', '-2'    (v18b3)